croniev/Crysl-MPS/README.md

 ## MPS Version

 The project is known to work on MPS version 2021.2.1 when installing mentioned dependencies from the plugin marketplace.

+## CogniCryptChecks

+The CogniCryptChecks language integrates [CogniCrypt](https://github.com/CROSSINGTUD/CryptoAnalysis) into the BaseLanguage editor.
+The check can be run through the editor intention `Analyze with CogniCrypt`.
+Errors are then shown at the method level, details about the errors can be found in the inspector.

+To run CogniCrypt, the environment variable `cognicrypt_path` must be set to point to a CogniCrypt jar which includes all needed dependencies.